warestack/bda/session3/exercises/exercise2.md

   ...
 ```

+**Serial vs multiprocessing**

-* Create a function named `serial_downloader()` that downloads books in a serial manner and measures the time taken to complete the downloads.
-You will need to use Python’s `requests` library for fetching the data from the internet and the `time` module to keep track of the duration.
+* Create a function named `serial_downloader()` that serially downloads books and measures the time it takes to complete the downloads.
+You will need to use Python’s `requests` library to fetch the data from the internet and the `time` module to keep track of the duration.
 * Then, use the `multiprocessing.Process` to download the books in parallel.
 Measure the time taken to complete the downloads.
-* Compare the serial and parallel case, do you notice a difference?
+* Compare the serial and parallel cases.
+Do you notice a difference?